YuriyIvon/DatabaseBenchmark/README.md

 **Please note that in most real-life scenarios, the benchmark tool and a database engine must run on separate machines to take network throughput into account and avoid resource contention.**

-Supported values for `DatabaseType` attribute are:
+Supported values for `DatabaseType` parameter are:
 * `ClickHouse`
 * `CosmosDb` - SQL API only, connection string must contain a non-standard property specifying a database name to be used - `Database=database_name`.
 * `Elasticsearch`